How to Get Into Menlo School: What You Need to Know

 Is Menlo School worth it?

 Menlo School is known for its high tuition cost as well as its competitive and fast-paced academic environment.
-Whether or not it is with it depends upon the family’s circumstances and priorities.
+Whether or not it is worth it depends upon the family’s circumstances and priorities.
 It may not be a good fit for every student and for all families; hence, it is important to consider all factors before making a decision.
-Ultimately, it is recommended that families visit the school, talk with current students and staff, and gather as much information as possible to make an informed decision.

 DISCLAIMER